Commercial Truck Driver Interview Questions

 Explanation: This is a typical question the interviewer will ask early in the interview to get you talking, find out more about your background, and collect some information they can use throughout the interview.
 It also provides you the opportunity to guide the interview in a direction with which you are comfortable.

 Example: “I have always enjoyed driving and going on road trips with my family.
 When exploring careers during high school and community college, I kept coming back to truck driving.
 I enjoy being on the road, visiting new places, and working in the transportation industry.
-I choose long haul truck driving because I prefer driving for long periods instead of making frequent stops in an urban environment.”
+I chose long-haul truck driving because I prefer driving for long periods instead of making frequent stops in an urban environment.”

-Question: Can you discuss the rationale of having to stop at weigh stations that are open when you are on-route?
+Question: Can you discuss the rationale of having to stop at weigh stations that are open when you are en route?

 Example: “While I don’t like the fact that weigh stations add additional time to my route, I understand their purpose and support them.
 Without weigh stations and other enforcement activities by the National Transportation Safety Board, the road would be much less safe due to other truckers violating the rules by overloading their trucks, driving beyond the allotted time, and committing other violations that are caught at the weigh stations.”

 Question: What is your process if you have an accident while driving for work?